Meyer Music is the Friendliest, Most Knowledgable Place to Rent or Buy Instruments

 Two of my kids have found their favorite instrument and will probably play for the rest of their lives.
 Another switched to a different instrument after a few years, and others have realized that playing music is not for them.
 And through it all, Meyer Music has been there for us.

 The thing I love about Meyer Music is that they accommodate all kids, whether the kid is super passionate about their instrument, or just trying to figure out if music is for them.
 Meyer Music makes it easy for anyone to access the beautiful world of playing music.

-From instrument fittings to helping us upgrade violins to recommending saxophone reeds, our family’s musical needs have largely been met by Meyer Music’s knowledgeable staff and excellent quality products.
+From helping us upgrade violins to recommending saxophone reeds, our family’s musical needs have largely been met by Meyer Music’s knowledgeable staff and excellent quality products.